valeoai/WoodScape/README.md

 # WoodScape: A multi-task, multi-camera fisheye dataset for autonomous driving
-The repository containing tools and information about the WoodScape dataset.
+The repository containing tools and information about the WoodScape dataset https://woodscape.valeo.com.

 **Update (May 20th, 2021):**
 Scripts to generate dense polygon points for instanse segmentation are added.
 Precomputed boxes and polygon points (uniformly spaced) are now available for download [here](https://drive.google.com/drive/folders/1NKkQ25kh7pssKjnOUDjJd4GouyGRobIx)